PJ-Oscheh/Indexer/README.md

 The data will be saved to a collection with a title of the provided start URL.
 The collection will contain objects representative of the pages traversed.
 In addition to links, the pages' headings and title are saved.
-A reference count is also provided, indicating how many times the page was linked to during the scan.
+A reference count is also provided, indicating how many times the page was linked to during the traversal.